-At The Home Depot you can literally return a dead plant!
-The Home Depot's garden sales come with a one-year guarantee.
-With The Home Depot plant return policy, this means that if your tree or plant dies despite proper care, you can return it for a full refund, even after you've planted it in the ground.
-This guarantee is great for those DIYers who aren't confident in their plant nurturing skills.
+At The Home Depot you can actually return a dead plant!
+The Home Depot’s garden sales come with a one-year guarantee.
+This means if your tree or plant dies despite proper care, you can return it for a full refund even after you’ve planted it.
+This guarantee is great for those DIYers who aren’t confident in their plant nurturing skills.

 Be Wary of Warped Lumber

-Another question customers often ask is Does home depot cut wood?
+Another question customers often ask is Does The Home Depot cut wood?
 The answer is usually yes!
 If you need help cutting lumber before taking it home, ask an associate for help.